ecohealthalliance/One-Health-Database-Africa/README.md

 # Data
 Downloaded data files are stored in the data folder.
-The sources of each data file and their associated indicators are listed in the 'gheri_africom_indicators_metadata.csv' file.
+The sources of each data file and their associated indicators are listed in the 'OHDAfrica_africom_indicators_metadata.csv' file.
 This file also contains links to the relevant webpages.

 The column entitled 'manual update needed' idenitifes those datasets for which an api call/direct download wasn't available and that will need manually updating as required.